 [Editor’s note: this article is part 3 of a primary source, historical deep-dive into the San Francisco State University student strike, the longest campus strike in the history of the United States.
-Read here for part 1 and here for part 2.
-Stay tuned for part 4.]
+Read here for part 1, part 2, and part 4.]

 American Federation Of Teachers

 To understand the introduction of the AFT in this conflict, we’ll have to first look at the Ad Hoc Faculty Committee.
 This committee was formed ostensibly to negotiate with the students.
 In practice, it acted partly to put pressure on the administration and partly to help the BSU and SDS organize and strategize.
 These faculty members desired to get the teachers and particularly the AFT embroiled in the strike.[i]